 Feeding the kangaroos is open all day!
 There are quite a few kangaroos and wallabies at Caversham Wildlife Park.
 Food is freely available to give them and then hopefully a good photograph!

 The morning is the best time as the kangaroos and the wallabies are up and about.
-Don’t visit on a warm afternoon as I did as they were lounging under the trees in the shade and weren’t terribly interested in anything!
+Don’t visit on a warm afternoon as I did; they were lounging under the trees in the shade and weren’t terribly interested in anything!

 Go Wine Tasting in the Swan Valley

-Only 30 minutes drive from Perth is the beautiful Swan Valley.
+Only 30 30-minute drive from Perth is the beautiful Swan Valley.
 It is filled with rolling hills, wildflowers, walking trails, some great restaurants and most importantly some great wineries!

 Of course, the best way to visit a wine region is without a car!
 I can highly recommend d’Vine Wine Tours.
 Breanna and Ewen, the owners of this small company, are both born and bred in Perth.
 Both of them have extensive backgrounds in hospitality – and extensive personal experience with the wines of the Swan Valley!